heroku/heroku-pg-extras/test/TEST_CHECKLIST.md

 - **Structure**: Context-based organization with clear descriptions

 ### 🚀 Project Status: COMPLETE ✅
-**All PostgreSQL command tests, utility module tests, and 6/7 new set tests have been successfully updated to the new testing standards!**
+**All PostgreSQL command tests, utility module tests, 7/7 new set tests, and 6/6 additional tests have been successfully updated to the new testing standards!**

 - **Migration**: 5/5 commands fully migrated from JavaScript to TypeScript
-- **Testing**: 76/76 tests passing with new functionality-focused approach
+- **Testing**: 111/111 tests passing with new functionality-focused approach
 - **Standards**: Following applink plugin template exactly
 - **Linting**: All errors resolved following applink plugin standard
 - **Infrastructure**: Robust testing utilities established for future development
-- **New Set**: 6/7 commands successfully updated to new standards
+- **New Set**: 7/7 commands successfully updated to new standards
+- **Additional Tests**: 6/6 commands successfully updated to new standards

 The project is now ready for production use with a comprehensive, maintainable test suite that follows industry best practices.